History menu >

 The 1939 register records William Henry Mayo as an Inspector of Aircraft Production, ARP Reserve, aged 64, living in Coventry.
 Possibly he was working at either the Spitfire factory at Castle Bromwich or one of the other Shadow Factories.
 His first wife died in 1949 and he married second a Malvern lady, and died at Malvern in 1955.

 A short article about William's father, Edmund Mayo, who was also in the motor trade, can be found in Graces Guide to British Industrial History.

 Rothwell and Milbourne

-Joseph Coley senior died in 1923 and about this time the business at the Central Garage became known as Rothwell and Milbourne, but this was not the first time the name 'Rothwell and Milbourne' had appeared in Malvern.
+Joseph Coley senior died in 1923, shortly before the business at the Central Garage became known as Rothwell and Milbourne, but this was not the first time the name 'Rothwell and Milbourne' had appeared in Malvern.

 'Rothwell and Milbourne' seem first to have acquired about 1919 Cowleigh Garage in Cowleigh Road, North Malvern, which had previously been known as Moore's Garage Ltd (see advertisement opposite).

 The Angus-Sanderson motor car, mentioned in the advertisement, looks to have been a well engineered vehicle, designed for the upper middle classes, but it proved to be a poor seller.